saurabhlondhe/hitchens/_posts/2018-10-24-irc-hello-bot-python.md

 ---
 title: "IRC Bot in Python"
 author: "Saurabh Londhe"
 avatar: "img/authors/saurabh.jpg"
 image: "img/bot.jpg"
 date: 2018-10-24
-categories: [Python,Project]
+categories: [Python, Project]
 layout: post
 ---

 ![IRC #demobot](https://img.shields.io/badge/freenode-%23demobot-green.svg)

 ### IRC (Internet Relay Chat)

 IRC is a communication medium where peoples talk on the same topic over the world.
 There are hundreds of channels hosted on IRC.
 There are client programs who provide a GUI which is easy to log on and chat.
 IRC servers do use the same socket server-client architecture for communication.
 So we are going to design bots in python using socket programming.

 ### What Python can do?

 Python having great library collections and easy to understand.
-Like other languages, Python have socket module through which we can communicate to the servers.
+Like other languages, Python has a socket module through which we can communicate to the servers.
 Socket create communication between two entities. python is good for ML so designing bot using Python is easy.

 ---